 Serve with veggies, GF crackers, gluten free naan bread, etc.

-If you need a dairy free option, replace regular greek yogurt with plain non dairy yogurt such as coconut yogurt, almond yogurt, or even cultured organic tofu (if you can tolerate soy).
+If you need a dairy free option, replace Greek yogurt with plain non dairy yogurt such as coconut yogurt, almond yogurt, or even cultured organic tofu (if you can tolerate soy).

 You will have extra tandoori spices, which you can use on other dishes right away or store in airtight container.

 The dip keeps well in fridge for up to 5 days.

 Estimated Nutrition based on using 2% fat Greek yogurt.